How Long Should It Take Us to Fall Asleep at Night?

 You fall asleep in 30 to 60 minutes or longer

-40 minutes the average time to fall asleep might mean that you may be sleeping too many hours (9 or more).
+40 minutes as an average time to fall asleep might mean that you may be sleeping too many hours (9 or more).
 Consequently, your brain is still too active for you to fall asleep.
 In that case, you may want to fix your sleep cycle to sleep a little less and make it a regular habit.
 However, not being able to sleep for too long on multiple occasions may be a sign of chronic anxiety and insomnia.
 In this case, try adopting healthier sleep habits.
 And if that doesn’t help, consult your physician to figure out the real problem and its solution.

 Building a regular sleep pattern helps fix your body clock and enjoy your trip to the land of nod to a larger extent.
 Taking care of your sleep hygiene and creating a soothing sleep environment will also help you make the most out of your bedtime.
 It helps if you stick to a regular sleep schedule, avoid triggers like caffeine and alcohol and try to relax before going to bed.